jogisuda/jogisuda.github.io/_pages/about.md

   - /about.html
 ---

-I am a MSc student at the São Paulo State University (UNESP), and also working with Deep Learning at the CK-12 Foundation, with focus on multimodal representation learning and Natural Language Processing.
+I'm a MSc student at São Paulo State University (UNESP), also working with Deep Learning at the CK-12 Foundation, with focus on multimodal representation learning and Natural Language Processing.

 Academic bio
 ======
-My current research focuses on Quantum Computing for biomedical applications.
-Specifically, my work focuses on detecting parkinsonian speech using Quantum Neural Networks, considering both classical and also nonlinear measures from speech.
+My current research focuses on exploring Quantum Computing for biomedical applications, specifically on parkinsonian speech detection using Quantum Neural Networks, considering both classical and nonlinear features.
+I am very honored to be advised by Prof. Rodrigo Capobianco Guido and Prof. Felipe Fanchini, both of which have greatly helped me grow as a researcher.

-Recently, I've become very interested in Geometric Deep Learning for Quantum Computing, specifically on understanding how quantum models exploit Geometric priors in data from the viewpoint of groups and symmetries.
+More recently, I've been very interested on the mathematical foundations of Quantum Machine Learning, with focus on group-theoretic representation of geometric priors on quantum models.
 Other areas of interest for me are Graphs Neural Networks & Multimodal Representation Learning.

+Before this, I graduated in 2019 as a Bachelor in Computer Science at UNESP, and in my dissertation I used [Paraconsistent Feature Engineering](https://ieeexplore.ieee.org/document/8588433) and Machine Learning for the development of a novel index for diagnosis of Keratoconus - both clinical and subclinical.

 Awards
 ======